 Propulsion is a key research area at Surrey.
 Micro-resistojet thrusters have been mastered at Surrey, many of them having flown on UoSAT-12, SNAP and DMC spacecraft.
 Vaios is supervising two PhD students on electric propulsion: Peter Shaw working on Plasma Pulsed Thrusters and Angelo Grubisic working on micro hollow cathode tubes.

-Vaios work closely with Prof. Bong Wie (Arizona State University), Mason Peck (Cornell), Prof. Jozef van der Ha (consultant), Prof. N. Uzunoglou (NTUA), Prof. E. Sarris (Democritus-Thrace) and Jerry Fausz (USAF).
+Vaios works closely with Prof. Bong Wie (Arizona State University), Mason Peck (Cornell), Prof. Jozef van der Ha (consultant), Prof. N. Uzunoglou (NTUA), Prof. E. Sarris (Democritus-Thrace) and Jerry Fausz (USAF).
 Internally Vaios works with all academics in SSC and is assisting Dr. Craig Underwood on the Palmsat program.

 Vaios teaches undergraduate and postgraduate courses in the School of Electronics.
 These include Spacecraft Dynamics and Control (EE3.dyc), Launch Vehicles and Propulsion (EEM.lvp), Satellite Subsystems (EE3.sbs) and Control Engineering (EE3.ctl).
 Vaios also supervises undergraduate and postgraduate students in topics such as: attitude control, micro UAVs, Mars Lander dynamics and control, solar sail attitude control.